DiegoLopezInc/ITCS-6166_Group_8_Project/README.md

 ---

 ### 2. Project Abstract
 This project aims to develop a simulation to model and optimize a software-defined network (SDN) for financial exchanges, integrating scalable multicast techniques inspired by recent cloud-based solutions like Jasper.
 The core functionalities include creating a virtual SDN replica, implementing multicast optimization algorithms for fair and low-latency data delivery, and comparing these with existing approaches such as CloudEx and DBO.
-The intended outcome is a simulation demonstrating how digital twin technology and multicast enhancements can improve bandwidth efficiency, reduce latency, and ensure fairness in cloud-hosted financial systems.
+The intended outcome is a simulation demonstrating how multicast enhancements can improve bandwidth efficiency, reduce latency, and ensure fairness in cloud-hosted financial systems.

 ---